Variable Declaration

 var label: string = 42 # Coerced to "42"

-Type Hints
+Type hints

 Optional type annotations may follow the variable name, separated by a colon.
 When a type hint is present, the assigned value is coerced to that type:

-var name: type = value
+var name: type = value # name is a typed variable

 Valid type keywords: number, string, boolean, array, object.

-Coercion Rules
+Coercion rules

 Target Type From Number From String From Boolean